-Fujifilm X-T2 versus Nikon D750
+Fujifilm X-T2 vs Nikon D750

 The Fujifilm X-T2 and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and September 2014.
 The X-T2 is a mirrorless interchangeable lens camera, while the D750 is a DSLR.
 The cameras are based on an APS-C (X-T2) and a full frame (D750) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (30 percent) than the Fujifilm X-T2.
 Moreover, the D750 is substantially heavier (48 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T2) and the Nikon Lens Catalog (D750).
 Mirrorless cameras, such as the Fujifilm X-T2, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.